 No former state administrative official, after the termination of his or her employment or term of office shall for compensation aid, advise, counsel, consult or assist in representing any other person (except the State of California) in any proceeding in which the official would be prohibited from appearing under Section 87401.

-Opinions: In re Lucas (2000) 14 FPPC Ops.
+Regulations: 2 Cal.
+Code of Regs.
+Sections 18741.1, 18746.4 Opinions: In re Lucas (2000) 14 FPPC Ops.
 14